 Meet the following Public Health Emergency Preparedness (PHEP) requirements:

 Complete quarterly notification drills, GETS Card checks, redundant communication platform and system checks within the geographical boundaries of the county to which the radio is assigned.

+Complete a Jurisdictional Risk Assessment (JRA) in accordance with PHEP guidance no later than January 31, 2025.
+If you have a Jurisdictional Risk Assessment that was completed after July 1, 2020 that may be submitted to meet this requirement.

-Complete the Integrated Preparedness Planning Workshop (IPPW), Integrated Preparedness Plan (IPP), and Multi-Year Schedule (MYS), as well as trainings and exercises with After Action Reports (AAR) and Corrective Action Plans per Homeland Security Exercise Evaluation Program (HSEEP) guidance.
+Complete the Integrated Preparedness Planning Workshop (IPPW), Integrated Preparedness Plan (IPP), and Multi-Year Schedule (MYS) addressing current fiscal year plus 4 fiscal years, as well as trainings and exercises with After Action Reports (AAR) and Corrective Action Plans per Homeland Security Exercise Evaluation Program (HSEEP) guidance.

-Complete and submit an annual PHEP Action Plan by May 31, 2025, and provide quarterly updates to PHP&R regional staff.
+Complete a Radiological Discussion based exercise in accordance with CDC PHEP and PHP&R guidance.

-Complete an annual Public Health Emergency Preparedness Operational Readiness Review (PHEP-ORR) self-assessment and submit all required forms and evidence to the PHEP-ORR Reporting and Tracking System (PORTS) within the CDC’s Secure Access Management or the NC DETECT database if PORTS is not available no later than May 1, 2025.
+Complete a baseline self-assessment/evaluation and required forms and evidence as per annual guidance no later than October 1, 2025.

 Provide updates and data for each Point of Dispensing (POD) and Local Receiving Site (LRS) location, hospital information sheets, Local Health Department data sheet and other documents, as requested.